worldoptimizer/HypeSceneMagic/README.md

 # Hype Scene Magic

-#### Overview
+### Overview

-**SceneMagic** is a powerful tool for creating visually stunning scene transitions within Tumult Hype.
+**Hype Scene Magic** is a powerful tool for creating visually stunning scene transitions within Tumult Hype.
 Inspired by the fluid animations and seamless transitions introduced by Steve Jobs in Apple's Keynote presentations, SceneMagic harnesses the potential of web animations to enhance performance and interactivity.
 Whether you're creating simple animations or complex transitions, SceneMagic offers a versatile set of tools to bring your content to life.

 ---

-### Getting Started
+## Getting Started

 To begin using SceneMagic, follow these steps to set up a basic transition:

-#### Step-by-Step Guide
+### Step-by-Step Guide

 1. **Add SceneMagic Script to Your Project**:
    - Open the **Head HTML** section of your Tumult Hype document.